-As it rains heavily in this region, thick forests grow (Fig. 6.3).
+As it rains heavily in this region, thick forests grow (Fig. 8.3).
 The forests are in fact so thick that the dense "roof" created by leaves and branches does not allow the sunlight to reach the ground.
 The ground remains dark and damp.
 Only shade tolerant vegetation may grow here.
 Orchids, bromeliads grow as plant parasites.

-Fig. 6.3: The Amazon Forest
+Fig. 8.4 : Toucans

 The rainforest is rich in fauna.
-Birds such as toucans (Fig. 6.4), humming birds, macaw with their brilliantly coloured plumage, oversized bills for eating make them different from birds we commonly see in India.
+Birds such as toucans (Fig. 8.4), humming birds, bird of paradise with their brilliantly coloured plumage, oversized bills for eating make them different from birds we commonly see in India.
 These birds also make loud sounds in the forests.
-Animals like monkeys, sloth and ant-eating tapirs are found species of insects.
-Several species of fishes including the flesh-eating Piranha fish is also found in the river.
+Animals like monkeys, sloth and ant-eating tapirs are found here (Fig. 8.5).
+Various species of reptiles and snakes also thrive in these jungles.
+Crocodiles, snakes, pythons abound.
+Anaconda and boa constrictor are some of the species.
+Besides, the basin is home to thousands of species of insects.
+Several species of fishes including the flesheating Piranha fish is also found in the river.
 This basin is thus extraordinarily rich in the variety of life found there.